skirmess/friends-facts-nsc/FriendsFacts/readme.txt

 *** Changelog

+Version 6
+Fix for WoW 2.4.3 (nameLocationText was changed into LocationText and nameText)

 Version 5
 Updated TOC for WoW 2.4.0
 We show the last time you've seen a friend in the same way as it's shown